vrtmrz/obsidian-livesync/updates.md

 Note at 0.22.2: **Now, to rescue mobile devices, Maximum file size is set to 50 by default**.
 Please configure the limit as you need.
 If you do not want to limit the sizes, set zero manually, please.

 #### Version history
+- 0.22.14:
+- New feature:
+  - We can disable the status bar in the setting dialogue.
+- Improved:
+  - Now some files are handled as correct data type.
+  - Customisation sync now uses the digest of each file for better performance.
+  - The status in the Editor now works performant.
+- Refactored:
+  - Common functions have been ready and the codebase has been organised.
+  - Stricter type checking following TypeScript updates.
+  - Remove old iOS workaround for simplicity and performance.
 - 0.22.13:
   - Improved:
     - Now using HTTP for the remote database URI warns of an error (on mobile) or notice (on desktop).